Campus of the University of Notre Dame: Administration

-Located on South Quad in front of the dining hall, the Coleman Morse Center was built in 2001 and serves mainly administrative purposes, although there are seven classrooms and praying spaces.
-It includes the offices of the First Year of Studies, Campus Ministries, and Academic Service for Student Athletes.
+Located on the South Quad across from the dining hall, the Coleman-Morse Center was built in 2001 and serves mainly administrative purposes, although there are seven classrooms and prayer spaces.
+It includes the offices of Campus Ministry, the University Writing Program, the Center for Student Support and Care, and Academic Services for Student-Athletes.
 The main hall features a Kugel Fountain, which contains a 13,000 pound granite ball.
 It was built on the previous site of the Hammes Notre Dame Bookstore.